rkarpman/RepData_PeerAssessment1/PA1_template.md

 ```

 <img src="PA1_template_files/figure-html/unnamed-chunk-12-1.png" style="display: block; margin: auto;" />
-Assuming the start time for daily measurements occurs at midnights, it appears that the subject is less active early in the morning on weekends, than on weekdays; but more active in the afternoon and evening.
-Assuming a typical work or school schedule, this is a fairly believable finding.
+Assuming the start time for daily measurements occurs at midnight, we see that on the weekends the subject is less active early in the morning, but more active in the afternoon and evening.
+Assuming a typical work or school schedule, this is a very plausible finding.